 Elac Debut 2.0 5.1.2 Dolby Atmos cinema pack

-The same five-star home theater speaker package as above but with a pair of Elac Dolby Atmos speaker modules to pop ontop of the floorstanders and add a new dimensions to your movie sound.
+The same five-star home theater speaker package as above but with a pair of Elac Dolby Atmos speaker modules to pop on top of the floorstanders and add a new dimension to your movie sound.
 Cracking deal.

 LG SP8YA Dolby Atmos soundbar